-- Design of transition vaults (physical dimensions, cable and splicing arrangements within vaults, and separation between project vaults and conduits/pipe); - Duct Bank arrangement and route leaving transition vaults toward POI (cross section of the conduit / cable configuration, maximum cable sizes accommodated or assumed, and spare power and/or communication conduits); and - Directional drilling / boring method and details. - 10.
-Applicants are required to provide the following information regarding the configuration of the Prebuild Infrastructure between the Sea Girt NGTC and Larrabee Collector Station:13 - Typical Duct Bank cross sections (diameters, separation, height, width, and burial depth in various sections) for (i) occupied power cable conduits, (ii) spare power cable conduits, (iii) telecommunication conduits, and (iv) conduits for cable grounding and bonding connectors; - Separation between Duct Banks in separate trenches; and - Analysis of thermal interference between Duct Banks, including assumptions used for soil resistivity. - 11.
-To the extent possible, Applicants are requested to provide the following information regarding Cable Vault design layouts: - Physical dimensions (size and installation depth) for transition Cable Vaults and Cable Vaults located along the Prebuild route;14 - Cable Vault spacing along each circuit;15 - Separation / offset between Cable Vaults for adjacent circuits; - Cable and splicing arrangements within vaults; and - Access and Maintenance assumptions.16 - 12.
-To the extent possible, Applicants are requested to provide all details for any special Cable Vaults or Duct Bank / Conduit segments including, but not limited to: - Location and explanation of constraints (tight curves or bending radius issues, narrow rights of way, limitations of cable sizes/types to be pulled, surface constraint requiring drilling, etc.); - Location and method/technique for mitigation (directional bores or microtunnels, etc.); and - Separation between Duct Banks of adjacent circuits, including a review of thermal interference between Duct Banks and assumptions used for soil thermal resistivity at specific locations. - 13.
-Applicants are required to provide the following information regarding the Prebuild configuration near the Larrabee Collector Station for each potential Prebuild scenario and route alternative: - Relative arrangement of circuit routes; - Layout of the Prebuild route into each HVDC converter station termination; - Sequencing constraints for circuit utilization; and - Identification of any local limitations, special crossings, or conflicts.
+- Minimum bending radius; and - Maximum pulling tension. - 8.
+Applicants are required to provide the following rating scenarios for their proposed Prebuild Infrastructure design to demonstrate Maximum Power Delivery: - One (1) Circuit, including short term overload capability (4 hours / 15 minutes); - Two (2) Circuits together (lightly loaded / fully loaded); - Three (3) Circuits together (lightly loaded / fully loaded); - Four (4) Circuits together (lightly loaded / fully loaded); - 4-hour overload capability (lightly loaded / fully loaded); and - 15-minute overload capability (lightly loaded / fully loaded). - 9.
+To the extent possible, Applicants are requested to provide the following information regarding the estimated landfall configuration: - Configuration and submarine cable separation and routing at landfall; - Location of Transition Vaults; - Design of Transition Vaults (physical dimensions, cable and splicing arrangements within the Transition Vaults, and separation between Transition Vaults and Conduits/pipe); - Duct Bank arrangement and route leaving Transition Vaults toward POI (cross section of the Conduit / cable configuration, maximum cable sizes accommodated or assumed, and spare power and/or communication Conduits); and - Directional drilling / boring method and details. - 10.
+Applicants are required to provide the following information regarding the configuration of the Prebuild Infrastructure between the Sea Girt NGTC and Point of Demarcation:14 - Typical Duct Bank cross sections (diameters, separation, height, width, and burial depth in various sections) for (i) occupied Conduits, (ii) spare Conduits, (iii) telecommunication Conduits, and (iv) Conduits for cable grounding and bonding connectors; - Separation between Duct Banks in separate trenches; and - Analysis of thermal interference between Duct Banks, including assumptions used for soil resistivity. - 11.
+To the extent possible, Applicants are requested to provide the following information regarding Cable Vault design layouts: - Physical dimensions (size and installation depth) for Transition Vaults and Cable Vaults located along the Prebuild route;15 - Cable Vault spacing along each Circuit;16 - Separation / offset between Cable Vaults for adjacent Circuits; - Cable and splicing arrangements within Cable Vaults; and - Access and Maintenance assumptions.17 - 12.
+To the extent possible, Applicants are requested to provide all details for any special Cable Vaults or Duct Bank / Conduit segments including, but not limited to:

-13 Applicants are encouraged to provide section-based details of their land cable route approach from landfall at the Sea Girt NGTC to the Larrabee Collector Station.
+14 Applicants are encouraged to provide section-based details of their land cable route approach from landfall at the Sea Girt NGTC to the Point of Demarcation.

-14 To allow for the splicing together of cables, each Cable Vault is typically between 6-12 feet wide and 25-36 feet long depending on cable voltage and diameter assumed and the associated splicing space requirements.
+15 To allow for the splicing together of cables, each Cable Vault is typically between 6-12 feet wide and 25-36 feet long depending on cable voltage and diameter assumed and the associated splicing space requirements.
 The Transition Vaults from offshore to onshore are typically larger, up to 40 feet long.

-15 To allow for cable to be pulled through, a Cable Vault may be needed at every 2,000 feet or less.
+16 To allow for cable to be pulled through, a Cable Vault may be needed at every 2,000 feet or less.

-16 Each Cable Vault must have its own access point (manhole cover) for reliability, maintenance, safety, and outage planning reasons, allowing each circuit to be operated and maintained by different parties.
+17 Each Cable Vault must have its own access point (manhole cover) for reliability, maintenance, safety, and outage planning reasons, allowing each circuit to be operated and maintained by different parties.